 Definition of Elder Law

-Elder law deals with issues that affect older people and elder law planning helps to prepare older Americans for autonomy, financial freedom, and better long-term care choices.
+This law deals with issues that affect older people and elder law planning help to prepare older Americans for autonomy, financial freedom, and better long-term care choices.

-The definition of elder law includes a specialization in which some attorneys advocate for seniors and educate their clients on their rights under the law.
-These attorneys connect seniors to programs that could help them secure healthcare, long-term care and other services.
+The definition of the law includes a specialization in which some attorneys advocate for seniors and educate their clients on their rights under the law.
+These attorneys connect seniors to programs that could help them secure healthcare, long-term care, and other services.

-The Older Americans Act passed in 1965 recognized the rights of seniors to certain services and advocated for those suffering from financial, physical, mental or emotional abuse, among other issues.
-Elder law attorneys may handle elder law cases exclusively or include it in their practice areas.
+The Older Americans Act passed in 1965 recognized the rights of seniors to certain services and advocated for those suffering from financial, physical, mental, or emotional abuse, among other issues.
+Elder law attorneys may handle elder law cases exclusively or include them in their practice areas.

-Elder law attorneys can help older Americans and their families with issues related to guardianship, long term care planning, Social Security, retirement, Medicaid and other matters.
+Attorneys can help older Americans and their families with issues related to guardianship, long-term care planning, Social Security, retirement, Medicaid, and other matters.
 It’s advisable to see an elder law attorney for important financial and estate planning stages.
-Elder law attorneys specialize in the needs of the elderly and help them prepare for end of life legally and financially.
-These attorneys can also help with day-to-day issues such as health care, assisted living and planning.
+Elder law attorneys specialize in the needs of the elderly and help them prepare for the end of life legally and financially.
+These attorneys can also help with day-to-day issues such as health care, assisted living, and planning.

 - Drafting a durable power of attorney for a chosen person to represent the interests of the elderly client should they become incapacitated mentally or physically.

-- Setting up durable financial power of attorney, estate, income, estate, and gift tax issues.
+- Setting up a durable financial power of attorney, estate, income, estate, and gift tax issues.